Maureen E. Knell, Pharm.D., BCPS

 Kansas City, MO 64111

-Phone: 816-932-8654 (Practice site)
+Phone: 816-932-8654 (practice site)

 Dr. Knell’s primary responsibilities include participating in interprofessional, patient-centered care and education in the Internal Medicine, Anticoagulation and Chronic Pain Clinics within the Saint Luke’s Multi-specialty Clinic.
-Dr. Knell’s practice and scholarly interests include chronic pain management, interprofessional education, scholarship of education, arthritis and other internal medicine disease states and conditions.
+Her practice and scholarly interests include chronic pain management, interprofessional education, scholarship of education, arthritis and other internal medicine disease states and conditions.
 She has participated as an invited speaker at regional and national meetings, and authored several papers and book chapters in the areas of arthritis, dietary supplement use, interprofessional education and under-served ambulatory care populations.

 Chronic pain management, interprofessional education, scholarship of education, Medicare Part D, arthritis, dietary supplement use, other ambulatory care/internal medicine areas.